 If anybody out there struggles with poetry, you’re not alone.
 There’s help out there for us.
 Somewhere.
 I’ll google it later!

 What I’m reading today is the Pallor Mortis (Birth) section of Anna Cheung’s debut anthology of Chinese Gothic horror poetry, Where Decay Sleeps, published by Haunt Publishing.
 I got this book as part of a kickstarter reward, just so everybody’s clear.
-While I could write a separate essay based on the sunk-cost fallacy might combine with this fool and my money are soon parted to form a tornado of “I’m loving this book uncritically, I don’t give a damn!”
+While I could write a separate essay based on how the sunk-cost fallacy might combine with this fool and my money are soon parted to form a tornado of “I’m loving this book uncritically, I don’t give a damn!”
 James Stephanie Sterling has a whole video on the topic you can watch instead.
+Besides, I’m a hype man, not a salesman.

 Continue reading “Reading Where Decay Sleeps Part 1”